CountBricks: Poured Concrete Patios Cost Guide 2025

 • Voice-driven site capture: Walk the perimeter while talking to your phone.
 Our AI converts speech to dimensions in seconds.

-• Instant blueprint takeoffs: Upload PDF plans to CountBricks.com/takeoffs and receive square footage, volume and rebar schedules automatically.
+• Instant blueprint takeoffs: Upload PDF plans to CountBricks.com and receive square footage, volume, and rebar schedules automatically.

-• One-click quote PDFs: The moment your quantities are verified, generate branded proposals ready for homeowner signatures.
+• One-click quote PDFs: Generate branded proposals ready for signatures.

-• Change-order clarity: Late design tweaks are priced against the same live material feeds, so every adjustment is transparent.
+• Change-order clarity: Late design tweaks are priced against live material feeds, ensuring transparency.

 Smart Savings Tips from Field Pro Supervisors